 The Cruelest Month

-This mystery is a hardcover edition that was published by Headline Publishing on March 1, 2008 and has 310 pages.
+mystery that was published by Headline Publishing on March 1, 2008 and has 310 pages.

 Explore it on Goodreads or Amazon.